Karwar: INS Vajrakosh

 INS Vajrakosh, commissioned on 9 September 2015, is the latest establishment of the Indian Navy at Karwar which will serve as special storage facility for specialised armaments and missiles.
 INS Vajrakosh will have all the required infrastructure and will be staffed by specialists to provide specialised servicing facilities for these sophisticated missiles and ammunition.

 Aditya Birla Chemicals

 Aditya Birla Chemicals (India) (ABCIL) is a unit of the Aditya Birla Group.

-ABCIL has also acquired chlor-alkali and phosphoric acid division of Ballarpur Industries Ltd / Solaris Chemtech Industries Limited, based in Karwar, Karnataka.
+ABCIL has acquired chlor-alkali and phosphoric acid division of Ballarpur Industries Ltd. (BILT) / Solaris Chemtech Industries Limited, based in Karwar, Karnataka.